Reinhard Marx: Sexual abuse

 In the aftermath of the report by the law firm, Marx said he would not attempt to make another resignation as he had done the previous year and said that: "I am ready to continue serving if that is helpful for the further steps that have to be taken for a more reliable reappraisal, even more attention to those affected and for reform of the church".
 However, he also said that if he found that his continued presence was more of a hindrance than a help that he would step aside.
 He also pointed at the report and said that what they saw in it was a disaster, and he repeated calls that the church needed deep reform, including the 'synodal path' that would open up debate within the church about issues the church faced including homosexuality, priestly celibacy and the role of women.
 He said, 'Anyone who still denies systemic causes and opposes a necessary reform of the church in its stances and structures hasn't understood the challenge.'

-Cardinal Marx held a meeting on March 21, 2022, in Munich with abuse victims.
+Cardinal Marx held a meeting on 21 March 2022, in Munich with abuse victims.
 He mentioned on the occasion that the issues regarding the abuse related to systemic and deep issues within the church that needed to be addressed.

 An interim report published in August 2022 by an independent commission investigating sexual abuse in the diocese of Trier was criticized for failing to mention a case in which accusations of breach of duty against Reinhard Marx, when he was bishop of Trier.

 In January 2023, on the one-year anniversary of the publication of the report on sexual abuse in the Munich archdiocese, Marx commented, "I will always be responsible for the suffering that this entails and I therefore apologize again...I can’t undo what happened, but I can act differently now and in the future.
 And I’m doing that."

+In May 2023, a group of German abuse survivors went by bicycle from Germany to Rome to press the Pope on church sex abuse; the group travelled with Cardinal Marx's support.

+In July 2024, it was reported that at the annual reception for the Archbishopric in Munich, Marx emphasized the church's need to uncover and handling past abuse cases was necessary for rebuilding trust in the church.